josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 While most recently Perserverance landed within 1km of it's desired target, more accuracy is still desired and the performance of the recent SLIM and IM-1 missions make it clear that we have a long way to go for truly robust and efficient methods.
 This makes it, in my opinion, one of the clear open problems in aerospace engineering research today.

 ### 2. Problem Setup
 Broadly, we care about getting a rocket from a starting location to the location of the landing site, with zero velocity[^3].
-Along the way, we likely have some secondary objectives, like minimizing fuel or the time spent along the way.
+Along the way, we likely have some secondary objectives, like minimizing fuel or time spent.

 ![landing_diagram](/assets/rocket_landing/landing_diagram.png){: width="700px" .align-center}